-- Permissible shot sizes for wild turkey hunting have been expanded to include #7 shot.
-Formerly, shot sizes were limited to #4 - #6 for wild turkey hunting.
-More details.
+- Permissible shot sizes for wild turkey hunting include #4 - #7 shot.

 - Official safety stickers must be adhered to firearm such that it is visible to the hunter when sighting down the barrel (typically placed on the tang).
 If new or replacement sticker is needed send a self-addressed stamped envelope to any District office or the Field Headquarters requesting a sticker.
 Several stickers are on one sheet, but you only need one on the gun.
 The others can be used when the first one falls off or give them to your hunting buddies.

 Turkey Hunting in Massachusetts